Mercaptobenzothiazole

-2-Mercaptobenzothiazole is an organosulfur compound with the formula C6H4(NH)SC=S. A white solid, it is used in the sulfur vulcanization of rubber.
+2-Mercaptobenzothiazole is an organosulfur compound with the formula C6H4(NH)SC=S. A white solid, it is a reagent in organic synthesis and in the sulfur vulcanization of rubber.

 Structure

-The molecule is planar with a C=S double bond, so the name mercaptobenzothiazole is a misnomer.
-It is not a thiol, but instead is a thioamide, in the solid state, gas-phase, and in solution.
-A more appropriate name is benzothiazoline-2-thione.
-Solution measurements by NMR spectroscopy reveal no evidence for the thiol tautomer.
-Theory also indicates that the thiol tautomer is about 39 kJ/mol higher in energy than the thioamide.
+The molecule is planar with a C=S double bond, so the name mercaptobenzothiazole is a misnomer, a more appropriate name could be benzothiazoline-2-thione.
+Solution measurements by NMR spectroscopy could not measure the presence of the thiol tautomer that the name implies, instead it exists as a thione/dithiocarbamate and the hydrogen appears on the nitrogen in the solid state, gas-phase, and in solution.
+Theory indicates that the thione tautomer is about 39 kJ/mol lower in energy than the thiol, and a hydrogen-bonded dimer of the thione has even lower energy.
+At alkaline pH greater than 7 the deprotonated thiolate form is most abundant.
+A protonated form could not be observed in the pH range 2-11.

 Synthesis

 The compound has been produced by many methods.
 The industrial route entails the high temperature reaction of aniline and carbon disulfide in the presence of sulfur, which proceeds by this idealized equation:

 The traditional route is the reaction of 2-aminothiophenol and carbon disulfide:

 This method was developed by the discoverer of the compound, A. W. Hoffmann.
 Other routes developed by Hoffmann include the reactions of carbon disulfide with 2-aminophenol and of sodium hydrosulfide with chlorobenzothiazole.
 Further synthetic advances were reported in the 1920s that included demonstration that phenyldithiocarbamates pyrolyze to benzothiazole derivative.